Rivenator101/TEJ3-Rivenator101/mini_projects/day-one/day-one-notes.md

 ## Skills Gained

 * Using `cin` and `cout`
-* Creating and storin values in variables
+* Creating and storing values in variables
 * Making decisions using `if/else` and `switch`
 * Writing and calling functions
 * Doing math with user input